electron/governance/wg-ecosystem/README.md

 | <img src="https://github.com/georgexu99.png" width=100 alt="@blackhole1">  | George Xu [@georgexu99](https://github.com/georgexu99) | Member | PT (San Francisco) |

-## Current Objective and Key Results
-**Objective:**

-As a newcomer or experienced app developer, you can use Electron’s tooling and documentation to build your app well.

-**Key Results:**

-* [Spectron](https://github.com/electron-userland/spectron) and [Devtron](https://github.com/electron-userland/devtron) are no longer in limbo
-* [Electron Forge](https://github.com/electron-userland/electron-forge) v6 to the finish line
-* Website has a better information architecture

-Initiatives:
-* Allow access multiple versions of the docs on the website
-* Identify pain points in user documentation

 ## Areas of Responsibility

 These projects are sorted alphabetically, their order does not reflect that any of them are "better" or "more important" than others.